gohugoio/hugoDocs/content/en/content-management/multilingual.md

 ### Localizing permalinks

-Because both translation systems (filename or placement) rely on paths and filenames to handle linking, all translated pages, except for the language part, will be sharing the same url.
+Because paths and filenames are used to handle linking, all translated pages, except for the language part, will be sharing the same url.

 To localize the URLs, the [`slug`]({{< ref "content-management/organization/index.md#slug" >}}) or [`url`]({{< ref "content-management/organization/index.md#url" >}}) front matter param can be set in any of the non-default language file.